Treewidth

 In graph theory, the treewidth of an undirected graph is an integer number which specifies, informally, how far the graph is from being a tree.
 The smallest treewidth is 1; the graphs with treewidth 1 are exactly the trees and the forests.
-The graphs with treewidth at most 2 are the series–parallel graphs.
+An example of graphs with treewidth at most 2 are the series–parallel graphs.
 The maximal graphs with treewidth exactly k are called k-trees, and the graphs with treewidth at most k are called partial k-trees.
 Many other well-studied graph families also have bounded treewidth.

 Treewidth may be formally defined in several equivalent ways: in terms of the size of the largest vertex set in a tree decomposition of the graph, in terms of the size of the largest clique in a chordal completion of the graph, in terms of the maximum order of a haven describing a strategy for a pursuit–evasion game on the graph, or in terms of the maximum order of a bramble, a collection of connected subgraphs that all touch each other.

 Treewidth is commonly used as a parameter in the parameterized complexity analysis of graph algorithms.
 Many algorithms that are NP-hard for general graphs, become easier when the treewidth is bounded by a constant.

 The concept of treewidth was originally introduced by Bertelè & Brioschi (1972) under the name of dimension.
 It was later rediscovered by Halin (1976), based on properties that it shares with a different graph parameter, the Hadwiger number.
 Later it was again rediscovered by Robertson & Seymour (1984) and has since been studied by many other authors.